sloan-ireland/JWT-Token-Manipulation-Project/WORKLOG.md

 ### 05-26-23
 Absent
+### 05-27-23
+Reconfigured jwt-editor for efficiency, and added functionality for navigating out of nested options.
 ### 05-29-23
 Fixed server.js and code for the internet-facing flags so page works for appropriate logins.
 Validated that token manipulation works.
 ## Sloan Ireland